anpylar/anpylar-docs/docs/tutorial/top1/index.rst

           def render(self, node):
               pass

-The addition of the ``--htmlsheet`` has added an attribute with that name which is a *literal string* in Python.
+The addition of ``--htmlsheet`` has added an attribute with that name which is a *literal string* in Python.
 We could then add the content as in::

       htmlsheet = '''